 Our mission at CIVICO is to design and construct high quality buildings, streetscapes, and neighborhoods that significantly enhance the social livability and environmental sustainability of our communities.
 Our work includes projects of all scales, focused on authenticity, walkability and human scale development.
 We strive to incorporate innovative design and civic spirit into all of our projects.

 CIVICO members share fundamental principles, yet our diverse skill sets and interests result in different types of projects and at different scales, from neighborhood urban infill to large scale mixed use buildings.
 We collaborate with each other and with others, according to talent, time, and interest.

-Andrew oversees the work and direction of Civico Development with special emphasis on investment opportunities, planning, design, and permitting.
-He has directly overseen a wide variety of complex mixed income, mixed use development projects in mixed use locally, nationally and internationally.
+Andrew is the managing member of CIVICO and oversees the work and direction with special emphasis on investment opportunities, planning, design, and permitting.
+He has directly overseen a wide variety of complex mixed income, mixed use development projects; locally, nationally and internationally.

 Andrew comes from a commercial construction background and was raised around the family business, Consigli Construction Company.
 He has worked with nationally recognized architecture and planning firms and has led design efforts on several of the country’s most recognized mixed use projects.